 - Now go ahead and imagine yourself leafing the small fortune you paid for this privilege banknote by banknote onto a teeny-tiny bonfire in time to the music – after all, it’s pretty chilly at the top of Mount Kilimanjaro.

 - You are now keeping warm, beginning to acclimatise to the thin layer of oxygen up there, and even feeling brave enough to try a little two-step every now and then.
 You can still hear your favourite performing artist of all time, but can you still see them?
-You can?
+Really?
 Marvellous.

 - Now imagine that they’re an ant.
 Et voila – welcome to the Level 4 experience.